ChriZ982/gog-galaxy-2.0-stats-exporter/README.md

 # GOG Galaxy 2.0 Stats Exporter

-Feel free to look at the `gog-stats-analysis.ipynb` Jupyter Notebook!
+You can import your local GOG Galaxy 2.0 database and the exporter will create a .csv file that contains raw data about all of your games.
+You can then run the `gog_stats_analysis.py` to launch a Plotly Dash server with many nice statistics.

-In case GitHub doesn't show it correctly use [this link](https://nbviewer.jupyter.org/github/ChriZ982/GOG-Galaxy-2.0-Stats-Exporter/blob/develop/gog_stats_analysis.ipynb).
+Feel free to look at the [example preview](example/preview.png)!

 ## Planned Features
 * [x] Add original price info of games